 |4||Franz Beckenbauer||West Germany|

-No World Cup squad songs in 1966 unfortunately, Mexico '70 would be the first time that we would hear players belting out a song in an effort to raise the spirits and try to get into the singles charts.
+Unfortunately, no World Cup squad songs in 1966 either.
+Mexico '70 would be the first time that we would hear World Cup footballers belting out a song in an effort to raise the spirits and try to get into the singles charts.